scolladon/sfdx-git-delta/README.md

 - [MegaLinter](https://megalinter.io) - Open-Source tool for CI/CD workflows that analyzes the consistency of your code, IAC, configuration, and scripts
 - [simple-git](https://github.com/steveukx/git-js) - A light weight interface for running git commands in any node.js application.
 - [xmlbuilder2](https://github.com/oozcitak/xmlbuilder2) - An XML builder for node.js.

+## Used by

+-[sfdx-hardis](https://sfdx-hardis.cloudity.com/) Toolbox for Salesforce DX, by Cloudity & friends, natively compliant with most platforms and tools.

 ## Versioning